fizzbucket/tei_transformer/docs/intro.rst

 	pip install lxml

 The tex file produced needs pdflatex[http://latex-project.org/ftp.html] to produce a pdf file.
-The installation of tex which you use will also need the ``reledmac`` package, and ``latexmk`` is a good idea.
+The installation of tex which you use will also need the ``reledmac`` package and the Perl script ``latexmk``.
 Most installations will have these in any case.